A Witcher Family Genealogy

 I quote this power of attorney record to prove kinship and residence; namely that James and Tempy were siblings and children of John Witcher, and both lived in Georgia in 1819.
 This connection is important to understand, as John Witcher’s 1848, Pittsylvania County probate record refers to both these individuals as heirs of John and Susanna Witcher’s estate.
 More about this estate will be discussed shortly.

 In the 1820, Federal Census, no James Witcher was found in Madison County, but two different James Witchers are located in nearby Morgan County, Georgia.
 However, a notice from Madison County, Georgia, dated July 9, 1822, indicates “James Witcher” had an undelivered letter at a post office in Madison County, presumably because James had moved away from Madison County.

-The 1820 federal census records that both James Witchers lived in Captain Leonard’s District, Morgan County, Georgia.
+The 1820, Federal Census indicates both James Witchers lived in Captain Leonard’s District, Morgan County, Georgia.
 One of them is listed as having three slaves, while the other had only one.

 The James Witcher who owned only one slave, I believe, had John Witcher’s slave named Anna.
-The 1820 census record listed six people; one black and five white people in that Witcher household.
+That 1820 census record listed six people; one black and five white people in the Witcher household.
 This was very probably the family of James and Tempy Witcher.

-The other James Witcher census record listed nine people, six whites and three blacks.
-Subsequent records show that James Witcher (whose wife was Gilley Edwards) possessed slaves until the emancipation.
-Therefore, the family listed in this 1820 census record was probably the household of James and Gilley Witcher.
+The other James Witcher in Morgan County listed nine people, six whites and three blacks.
+Subsequent records indicate James Witcher (whose wife was Gilley Edwards) possessed slaves until the emancipation.
+Therefore, I believe the family listed in this 1820 census record was probably the household of James and Gilley Witcher.